stf8org/stf/README.md

 </li><li>
 ON or OFF, Start and end of wrap.
 </li><li>
-Your WRAPs or CUBEs (or Symbols!) and their Connected Inclusions
+Your WRAPs or CUBEs (or Symbols!), their Refinements, and their Connected Inclusions
 </li><li>
 Associated References, included or referenced by concepts
 </li><li>